tc39/notes/meetings/2019-01/jan-30.md

 YK: What does it mean exactly that it doesn't work for node?

-GBD: We have a current implementation which builds off the V8 Modules implementation.
+GB: We have a current implementation which builds off the V8 Modules implementation.
 Originally, I was attempting to fully separate it as its own module record type.
 Because of the closeness of the code dealing with the parser and the source text module, it ended up being a very close implementation.

 YK: Are you saying that if ES6 modules, ESM modules, aren't STMRs or can't be STMRs?